vincenzocivale/Precision-Care-for-the-Unborn/README.md

 ## Results
 The project achieved promising results in identifying diseased patients, which is crucial for a diagnostic support system.
 Although the reduction of features led to a slight deterioration in performance, the benefits of feature selection, such as enhanced interpretability and reduced measurement costs, were considered acceptable.

-## Contact
-For any additional questions or comments, please contact Vincenzo Civale at [Your Email].